abelardopardo/ontask_b/docs_src/Using/index.rst

 -----------

 The data in a workflow is stored in a structure called *a table* that is made of rows and columns (similar to a spreadsheet).
-The information about the columns is included in a table in the workflow details page.
+The details page basically shows information about the available columns.

 .. figure:: ../scaptures/wokflow_columns.png
    :align: center